vk-cs/terraform-provider-vkcs/docs/data_sources/vkcs_networking_secgroup.md

 ---
 layout: "vkcs"
-page_title: "VKCS: networking_secgroup"
+page_title: "vkcs: networking_secgroup"
 description: |-
-  Get information on an OpenStack Security Group.
+  Get information on an VKCS Security Group.
 ---

 # vkcs\_networking\_secgroup

-Use this data source to get the ID of an available OpenStack security group.
+Use this data source to get the ID of an available VKCS security group.

 ## Example Usage